SecAI-Lab/win/README.md

-# win
+# WIN
-Binary Code Representation with Well-balanced Instruction Normalization
+Binary Code Representation with Well-balanced Instruction Normalization (WIN)

+This is a placeholder for WIN code.